 Sophie Jump is an Associate Lecturer and Researcher at University of the Arts London, teaching on BA and MA Performance Design and Practice at Central Saint Martins, and BA Theatre Design at Wimbledon College of Arts.
-She is also a visiting lecturer for MA Scenography at Central School of Speech and Drama.
+She's also a visiting lecturer for MA Scenography at Central School of Speech and Drama.

 Sophie designs for theatre and performance and won the overall Gold Medal at World Stage Design 2013.
 She is also Co-Artistic Director and designer for performance company Seven Sisters Group whose site-specific work has been seen at many of the UK’s leading venues and companies (Royal Opera House, Royal Festival Hall, Royal National Theatre, English National Ballet) as well as internationally (Trainstation (1998-2004) UK and international tour, Boxed (2006 and 2012) Auckland, NZ, The Tempest (1997) Shared Experience UK and international tour).